mvemjsun/mock_server/README.md

 5. Run `./start-mock.sh` which will start the service on port `9293`.
 You can now change your API endpoints to point to the mockserver.
 Just change the host part of the url to `<mock_server_ip:9293>`.
 6. Visit `http://localhost:9293/mock/create` and get started.

-Note: To start the server on any other port apart from `9293`, change the port number on the first line of the `config.ru` file.
+Note 1: To start the server on any other port apart from `9293`, change the port number on the first line of the `config.ru` file.
 The sample DB is from a mac machine , on other OS please delete the sample db and issue `sqlite3 mockserver.db` followed by `.save mockserver.db` on the sqlite3 prompt to create an empty DB in the `/db` folder Then issue
 `rake db:migrate` from the root project folder.
 This will create the required DB tables in sqlite.
 Please ensure that you BACK UP any exiting DB files is this command is issued multiple times.